-Burst dike floods dozens of homes
+Burst dike floods dozens

 Nothing left to do: Ratna (left), a resident in Ulujami Raya, Pesanggrahan, Jakarta, observes water on Saturday that has submerged the area for three days.
 (JP/Wendra Ajistyatama)

 Dozens of families were evacuated on Sunday after floodwaters burst a river embankment in the low-lying Kampung Makasar residential area, East Jakarta.

 Jakarta Disaster Mitigation Agency (BPBD) chief Arfan Arkili said the city administration had prepared shelters and medical posts nearby.